lzh-mb-mod/RTSCamera/README.md

 # RTS Camera
 (Old name: EnhancedMission, Enhanced Mission RTS Camera)

-A mod for Mount&Blade II Bannerlord that provides free camera and more features in battle.
+A mod for Mount&Blade II Bannerlord that provides free camera and better commanding in battle.

 ## Save Compability
 This mod does not read or write stuffs to your game save.
 Installing or removing this mod has no impact on your game save.

 ## Main features

+This mod is composed of 2 parts, RTS Camera and Command System.

 - RTS Camera